 Our Substance Abuse Prevention staff work to reduce alcohol and other drug abuse in Carroll County.
 We raise awareness of substance abuse and teach people how to make healthy choices.
 The programs used are research-based and available for all age groups, from children to senior citizens.

 Staff attends health fairs and community events to educate the public about alcohol and other drug use prevention.

-- A substance abuse awareness program for civic groups, education and health personnel, parent groups, workplace employees, church groups and students.
+- Substance abuse awareness programs for civic groups, education and health personnel, parent groups, workplace employees, church groups, students, non-profit agencies, and others

 - Can be tailored to specific audiences within Carroll County